-Our appraisal provides an 'all in' build cost equating to $\pounds 100/$ sq. ft..
+Our appraisal provides an 'all in' build cost equating to £95/ sq. ft..
 This includes all prelims, site set-up costs, internal roads, sewers, standard service connections, standard strip foundations and house build costs.
-This also includes all external works such as garages, and provides for a high quality internal specification including upgraded kitchens and bathrooms.
+This also includes all external works such as garages.